VardhanSuroshi/Memory-Design-And-Testing/README.md

 **The two basic requirements which dictate the W/L ratios are:**\
-a) **Read upset :** The data-read operation should not destroy the stored information in SRAM cell.
+a) **Read upset:** The data-read operation should not destroy the stored information in the SRAM cell.
-The cell ratio (beta) should be less than 1.5 to for proper functioning of SRAM cell
+The cell ratio (beta) should be less than 1.5 to for the proper functioning of SRAM cell
-b) **Write upset** :The cell should allow the modification of the stored information during the data-writephase.
+b) **Write upset**:The cell should allow the modification of the stored information during the data-write phase.

- These conflicting requirements for read and write operations are satisfied by sizing the bit cell transistors to provide stable read and write operation.
+ These conflicting requirements for read and write operations are satisfied by sizing the bit cell transistors to provide stable read and write operations.

  To satisfy requirement (a), we come up with the cell ratio, β for the read operation which is given by,